Corvux89/Corvux-Avrae-Aliases/Collections/SW5E Things/maneuver.md

 `-dtype` - Set the damage type if applicable
-`sm` - Superiority Mastery indicator (forces the dice to be 1d4 and switches the counter) `mm` - Maneuver Master (Adds a bonus to any superiority dice rolls, and switches the counter) `max` - Will make the dice rolls be max value
+`sm` - Superiority Mastery indicator (forces the dice to be 1d4 and switches the counter) `mm` - Maneuver Master (Adds a bonus to any superiority dice rolls, and switches the counter) `fs` - Field Surgeon indicator.
+Forces the dice to max roll and then updates the counter `max` - Will make the dice rolls be max value